8 simple steps to take before End of Financial YearAre you ready for the End of Financial Year?

-Editors Note: This article was originally published in May 2014 and has been reviewed and updated in order to provide the most relevant and accurate information.
-You will notice the renewed version now has 10 simple steps to take before EOFY.
+Editor’s Note: This article was originally published in May 2014 and has been reviewed and updated in order to provide the most relevant and accurate information.
+You will notice the renewed version now has 11 steps to take before EOFY.

 Many businesses try to will avoid the annual stocktake because of the hassle involved.
 However, the stocktake is incredibly important to verify that your accounting systems are operating correctly.
-Think of it as of the same importance as reconciling your bank accounts.
-If your system shows inventory of $1mil, and the actual stock count is $800000, you have some investigating to do.
-What looks like a profit in your accounts may suddenly turn into a loss (or vice-versa), as you adjust your cost of goods account.
+Think of it with the same importance as reconciling your bank accounts.
+If your system shows an inventory of $1mil, and the actual stock count is $800000, you have some investigating to do.
+What looks like a profit in your accounts may suddenly turn into a loss (or vice-versa), as you adjust your Cost of Goods account.
 Think about using a hand-held scanning system such as BLUE ECHIDNA to ease the pain of stocktaking.
 To understand more about the metrics that really matter, read how NETSTOCK can take key metrics to indicate a company’s inventory health.

-3. Make a backup of your system before rolling the month / year, and take a second backup immediately after rolling.
+4. Make a backup of your system before rolling the month/year and take a second backup immediately after rolling.

 This gives you a “recovery point”.
 Additionally, it gives you the ability to print out historical reports at any point in time.
-For example, when your accountant asks you in December for a stock valuation report as of 30th June, you are able to do this from your backup if necessary.
-Bear in mind that retrospective stock valuation reports are usually inaccurate, unless you are running a FIFO system, the backup copy should also be provided to your accountant, to complete your tax returns.
-This is a good way to evaluate the backup data, to ensure it is readable.
+For example, when your accountant asks you in December for a stock valuation report as of 30th June, you are able to do this from your backup.
+Bear in mind that retrospective stock valuation reports are usually inaccurate unless you are running a FIFO system.
+The backup copy should also be provided to your accountant to complete your tax returns.
+This is a good way to evaluate the backup data to ensure it is readable.

-(1) Assets now rolls the end of the year automatically as part of the 2018 product release.
+(1) Assets now roll the end of the year automatically as part of the 2018 product release.

-It’s a good idea to create a folder on your file server called something like “2017/18 Financial Reports”.
+It is a good idea to create a folder on your file server called something like “2019/20 Financial Reports”.
 Most systems have a built-in PDF writer, so instead of printing your reports to paper, be kind to the environment and print to PDF.
 Save your suite of reports in the folder.
-This will save you hours over the next year or two, when you are asked by your financial institutions for copies of Profit and Loss statements and Balance Sheets.
+This will save you hours over the next year or two when you are asked by your financial institutions for copies of Profit and Loss statements and Balance Sheets.
 Simply attach to an e-mail and send them off when required.

 Even if the due date is July, you won’t be able to claim this unless it has actually been paid.